SymfonyCasts/30-days-last/sfcasts/view-transitions.md

 To celebrate, today we'll work on something sparkly & new: the View Transitions API.
 This nifty new feature is supported in most browsers and allows us to have smooth transitions whenever *any* HTML changes on our page.

+***TIP
+Actually, as of Dec 2023, view transitions are supported only in Chrome with support in Firefox and Safari reportedly planned.
+***

 And if your user has a browser that *doesn't* support it, that's ok!
 The transition is just skipped, but everything keeps working.
 No biggie.

 Oh, and, View Transitions will come Standard in Turbo 8 for full page navigation.
 Though, we'll take them even a bit further.